Contents Home

 1. Introduction

-Following are biographies of a number of people related to the Voynich MS. These biographies are not intended to cover all aspects of the lives and careers of each of them, but to emphasise areas for potential connections with the history of the Voynich MS. For all but one of them, more complete biographies are available in the printed literature.
-A portrait gallery including all of the people discussed in this page is available via this link.
+Following are biographies of a number of people related to the Voynich MS. These biographies are not intended to cover all aspects of their lives and careers, but will emphasise areas for potential connections with the history of the Voynich MS. With the exception of Georgius Barschius, more complete biographical information may be found in printed literature.
+A portrait gallery including almost all of the people discussed in this page is available via this link.
 Footnotes are provided separately for each biography.

 (A) Leonhard Rauwolf